baharin/FlakiFailure/README.md

   * Excute ``Scripts/executeAPnewHCR``.
 * <b> ADS </b>
   * First follow the instructions in the [BeamNG tech documentation](https://documentation.beamng.com/beamng_tech/install/) to install BeamNG.tech
   * For the APSNG and Dave2, we use the implementation of [Cyber-Physical Systems Testing Tool Competition](https://github.com/sbft-cps-tool-competition/cps-tool-competition).
 We used [Ambiegen](https://dl.acm.org/doi/pdf/10.1145/3526072.3527531) as the road generator.
-For APTWN, we use west_coast_usa map.
+For AP-TWN, we use west_coast_usa map.
   * Run the scrips in the ``BeamNG`` folder.
 * <b> Router </b>
   * We follow the instructions by [Jodat et al.](https://github.com/anonpaper23/testGenStrat) to setup this case-study.